ClydeShen/mcp-practice/instruction/business-requirement.md

 _(Focus: Establishing backend reasoning, data fetching, and text-based orchestration)_

-- **POC_FUNC_002_Delegate_To_Claude**: When a customer's request (initially text-based, received by the Orchestration Layer) requires complex reasoning, task planning, or external data, the system MUST seamlessly delegate this to Claude 3 Sonnet.
+- **POC_FUNC_002_Delegate_To_Claude**: When a customer's request (initially text-based, received by the Orchestration Layer) requires complex reasoning or task planning, the system MUST seamlessly delegate this to Claude 3 Sonnet.

   - **Components_Responsible**: Orchestration Layer (e.g., Lambda), Claude 3 Sonnet (Bedrock).
-  - **Mechanism**: The Orchestration Layer is triggered (e.g., by an API call from a text frontend), passing necessary context (e.g., textual query, session identifiers).
+  - **Mechanism**: The Orchestration Layer is triggered, passing necessary context (e.g., textual query, session identifiers).
 The Orchestration Layer invokes Claude 3 Sonnet.
   - **Acceptance_Criteria**: Based on the textual input to the Orchestrator, Claude 3 Sonnet is correctly invoked with relevant input.

-- **POC_FUNC_003_Claude_Instructs_MCP**: Claude 3 Sonnet MUST be able to instruct the Model Context Protocol (MCP) layer to fetch relevant data from disparate backend sources.
+- **POC_FUNC_003_Claude_Instructs_MCP**: Claude 3 Sonnet MUST be able to **request** relevant data from backend sources **by signaling its intent (e.g., via a specific output format)** to the Orchestration Layer, which then instructs the MCP layer.

-  - **Components_Responsible**: Claude 3 Sonnet (Bedrock), MCP Layer (e.g., Lambda).
+  - **Components_Responsible**: Claude 3 Sonnet (Bedrock), Orchestration Layer (e.g., Lambda), MCP Layer (e.g., Lambda).
-  - **Mechanism**: Claude 3 Sonnet determines data needs and issues instructions to MCP (via the Orchestrator).
-MCP interfaces with defined data sources (e.g., Database, API Service, Knowledge Base - mock/simplified for PoC).
+  - **Mechanism**: Claude 3 Sonnet analyzes the query and context, determines data needs, and includes a structured request in its response to the Orchestrator.
+The Orchestrator parses this response, identifies the request, invokes the MCP layer with appropriate parameters.
+MCP interfaces with defined data sources (mock/simplified for PoC).
-  - **Acceptance_Criteria**: MCP successfully retrieves specified data based on instructions from Claude 3 Sonnet (relayed by Orchestrator).
-Data sources can be mock/simplified for PoC.
+  - **Acceptance_Criteria**: Orchestrator successfully parses Claude's data request.
+MCP successfully retrieves specified mock data based on parameters derived from Claude's request.
+Claude demonstrates ability to generate the request format when appropriate for a given query.

-- **POC_FUNC_004_Claude_Formulates_Text**: Claude 3 Sonnet MUST formulate a coherent and contextually appropriate _textual_ response or piece of information based on its reasoning and any data retrieved via MCP.
+- **POC_FUNC_004_Claude_Formulates_Text**: Claude 3 Sonnet MUST formulate a coherent and contextually appropriate _textual_ response or piece of information based on its reasoning, **potentially occurring after receiving necessary context requested via the MCP mechanism** and provided back to it by the Orchestrator.

-  - **Component_Responsible**: Claude 3 Sonnet (Bedrock).
+  - **Component_Responsible**: Claude 3 Sonnet (Bedrock), Orchestration Layer.
-  - **Acceptance_Criteria**: Claude 3 Sonnet generates accurate textual output relevant to the complex query, suitable for display to a user or further processing.
+  - **Acceptance_Criteria**: Claude 3 Sonnet generates accurate textual output relevant to the complex query, potentially incorporating data fetched via MCP, suitable for display to a user.

-- **POC_FUNC_006_Context_Awareness_Text**: The overall system (Orchestration Layer with Claude 3 Sonnet) MUST demonstrate contextual awareness within a single text-based session, incorporating information from previous turns.
+- **POC_FUNC_006_Context_Awareness_Text**: The overall system (Orchestration Layer with Claude 3 Sonnet) MUST demonstrate contextual awareness within a single text-based session, incorporating information from previous turns **and any data retrieved via MCP requests within that session**.
   - **Components_Responsible**: Orchestration Layer, Claude 3 Sonnet.
-  - **Mechanism**: Conversation history (textual queries, key decisions/responses) is maintained by the Orchestration Layer and provided as context to Claude 3 Sonnet for subsequent turns in the same text session.
+  - **Mechanism**: Conversation history (textual queries, key decisions/responses, **including MCP request/response cycles**) is maintained by the Orchestration Layer and provided as context to Claude 3 Sonnet.
-  - **Acceptance_Criteria**: The system correctly answers follow-up text questions that rely on information or context established earlier in the same text-based conversation.
+  - **Acceptance_Criteria**: The system correctly answers follow-up text questions that rely on information or context established earlier in the same text-based conversation, including context derived from MCP data fetches.

 ### Phase 3: Basic Frontend Integration (Text-Based)